Cardinals vs. Marlins Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Miles Mikolas (5-5) will take to the mound for the Cardinals and make his 21st start of the season.
+- Jordan Montgomery (6-7) will take the mound for the Cardinals, his 19th start of the season.

 |Opponent